FabricMC/fabric-docs/develop/items/first-item.md

 Calling a method on a class statically initializes it if it hasn't been used before - this means that all `final` fields are evaluated.

-## Adding the item to an item group
+## Adding the Item to an Item Group

 ::: info
 If you want to add the item to a custom `ItemGroup`, checkout the [Custom Item Groups](./item-groups.md) page for more information.